top of page

 Logic Pro 2 Drummer

 In the past few years, Apple saw some healthy competition from Drum VSTs like XDrummer, DrumNet and Emergent Drums.
-The new AI Session Players offer a more elaborate and sophisticated version of Logic's original drummer concept.
+The new AI Session Players will offer a more elaborate and sophisticated version of Logic's original drummer concept.

 Alongside the upgraded percussion generator, Logic now creates instrumental tracks for tonal instruments (keyboard and bass).
 They can read and understand chord progressions, to write accompanying lines.